 21. What happens if the airline loses my car seat?

 If you find yourself in this situation, go immediately to the lost baggage desk of your airline.
 Many airlines in larger airports will have loaner seats available for just this situation.
 Just like rental car seats, you have no way of knowing the history of these car seats so there is some safety risk.
-But it’s better than nothing if the alternative is a car or taxi ride without a child restraint at all.
+But it’s probably better than nothing if the alternative is a car or Uber ride without a child restraint at all.
 Airlines will allow you to use this loaner seat and will exchange it with you when they deliver your lost one.

 If the airline you are flying doesn’t have loaners, ask if they will check with other airlines or even the rental car companies that might have a spare.
 Worst case scenario?
 Send one parent in your rental car or a taxi to the closet Target or Walmart and buy one.
 Try to make the airline agree to reimburse you there and then (some airlines have language that they are not responsible for lost car seats in their contracts of carriage, but it never hurts to ask).